DjaPy/12_image_resize/README.md

 Availiable combinations of size arguments:

 - `-s` - resize image by scale
-- `-i` - resize image only by width.
+- `-w` - resize image only by width.
 Proportions will be saved.
-- `-h` - resize image only by height.
+- `-i` - resize image only by height.
 Proportions will be saved.
-- `-w -h -s` - resize image by width and height and scale.
+- `-w -s` or `-i -s` - resize image by width and height and scale.
 You will get an error and text:
 ```
 You entered conflicting data!
 Select the scale or the width and the height!